Build your foundational knowledge of microscopy techniques in nanoscience research

 Develop skills in hands-on nanoscience experimentation and scientific communication

-Nanoscale Microscopy Lab is a one-week, hands-on, science learning opportunity for high school students on scientific imaging, a topic that is typically only accessible in an advanced college level course.
-Specifically, students will be able to explore three key microscopy techniques for nanoscience research: fluorescence microscopy, scanning probe microscopy, and electron microscopy.
+Nanoscale Microscopy is a one-week, hands-on, science learning opportunity for high school students on scientific imaging, a topic that is typically only accessible in an advanced college-level course.
+Specifically, students will be able to explore three essential microscopy techniques for nanoscience research: fluorescence microscopy, scanning probe microscopy, and electron microscopy.
 This one-week summer course offers an exploratory introduction to this important scientific skill for students as early as 10th grade at the high school level.

-For participating students who intend to become science majors in college, this course will provide a foundational knowledge to a key element in the scientific method of observation.
-For participating students who might not pursue a science career, the course offers a glimpse on how scientists study the invisible world of atoms and molecules, which enable the water repelling clothes they wear to the smart phones they use.
+For participating students who intend to become science majors in college, this course will provide foundational knowledge of a key element in scientific observation methods.
+For participating students who might not pursue a science career, the course offers a glimpse into how scientists study the invisible world of atoms and molecules, which enables key technical innovations, from novel drug delivery methods to advanced energy and computational hardware systems.

 MIMG 15, Nanoscale Microscopy Lab is an exploratory introduction to three key microscopy techniques for nanoscience research: fluorescence microscopy, scanning probe microscopy, and electron microscopy.
 Nanoscience is an umbrella term that encompasses a diverse, interdisciplinary branch of modern science research, including molecular sciences, biotechnology, material science, chemistry, biochemistry, and various fields of engineering.